kubeflow/website/content/docs/guides/troubleshooting.md

 ERROR Attempting to deploy to environment 'default' at 'https://127.0.0.1:8443', but cannot locate a server at that address
 ```

 This error is due to the fact that the default cluster installed by Docker for Mac is actually set to `https://localhost:6443`.
 One option is to directly edit the generated `environments/default/spec.json` file to set the "server" variable to the correct location, then retry the deployment.
-However, it is preferable to initialize your Ksonnet app using the desired kube config:
+However, it is preferable to initialize your ksonnet app using the desired kube config:

 ```commandline
 kubectl config use-context docker-for-desktop